 Every now and then people ask me: How do you like Scotland?
 What is Scotland like?

 Those are a difficult questions.
 I have now lived a year and a half in Scotland but I am no where near local here.
 I like it here, usually at least, but I do not yet feel like I belong to here.
-Scotland is not dramatically different from Finland, there are lots of similarities since both are Northern European countries.
-But then there are also lots of little differences.
+Scotland is not dramatically different from Finland, but there are lots of little differences.

 One of the biggest differences if of course the language.
 We are taught english at school in Finland, but we speak Finnish everywhere (expect in some parts where people speak Swedish or Sami).
 English is a convenient language but the cool thing with it is that there are so many different english accents.
 Unfortunately at school we are mostly taught British english and from media Finns pick up american standard english.
 Scottish accent is quite different from those with its rolling R’s and own vocabulary.